mongodb/docs/source/reference/commands.rst

    .. seealso:: ":js:func:`db.getProfilingStatus()`" and
                 ":js:func:`db.setProfilingLevel()`" provide wrappers
-                around this functionality in the :option:`mongo`
+                around this functionality in the :program:`mongo`
                 shell.

 .. dbcommand:: listCommands

-   The :dbcommand:`listCommands` command generates a list of all database commands implemented for the current :option:`mongod` instance.
+   The :dbcommand:`listCommands` command generates a list of all database commands implemented for the current :program:`mongod` instance.

    .. slave-ok